mariosanchez/learning-graphql/examples/with-graphql-yoga/README.md

 - 🛠 `GraqhQL.js`/`graphql-tools`.
 - ⛹️‍♀️ `graphql-playground`.

+It also has cool features like built in error (i.e. when you try to update nonexisting data) handling and easy to implement subscriptions.

 ## Run this Example

 In order to run this example execute the following command in this folder: